furkanhelp/job-tracking-app/README.md

 Recharts	Lightweight chart library for data visualization Tailwind CSS	Utility-first CSS framework
-PostgreSQL	Relational database used with Prisma
-Vercel (optional)	Deployment platform for frontend
+PostgreSQL	Relational database used with Prisma Netlify	Deployment platform for frontend

 ## 🧰 How to Run Locally